-The first thing the Department of Justice (DOJ), FBI or DEA will do when investigating and prosecuting in a white collar conspiracy case is seize the Defendant’s assets, including bank accounts, real estate, vehicles, boats, planes, or other personal property — and seek forfeiture.
+The first thing the Department of Justice (DOJ), FBI or DEA will do when investigating and prosecuting in a white-collar conspiracy case is seize the defendant’s assets — bank accounts, real estate, vehicles, boats, planes, or other personal property — and seek forfeiture.

 Why?
 Because the asset forfeiture process has a number of crucial deadlines, and failure to respond to asset forfeiture deadlines will result in permanent seizure of your assets.

-It is imperative that you contact a Federal Forfeiture Defense attorney immediately upon your receipt of the notice because a claim must be filed within the deadline to prevent the property from being permanently forfeited.
+It is imperative that you contact a federal defense attorney immediately upon your receipt of the notice because a claim must be filed within the deadline to prevent the property from being permanently forfeited.